 Start the Preliminary

-Your passion and drive toward entrepreneurship are the most important qualities to have for long-term success, but you won’t get very far without reasonable finding, too.
+Your passion and drive toward entrepreneurship are the most important qualities to have for long-term success, but you won’t get very far without reliable funding for your business.
 To get that remedial process out of the way, there are many different franchise funding sources to look to.
-Below, we go over a few.
+Below, we cover how to get funding for a franchise.

 Your franchisor themselves is a good first stop; they may have agreements with lenders to not only approve a loan but to shorten the process and help you open sooner.
 Check for this in the Franchise Disclosure Document or ask them directly.